 Many attempts have been made to reduce restraint use in clinical practice.
-Most interventions have used educational approaches, aiming to improve nursing staff knowledge and confidence to avoid physical restraints and to use alternative measures that target the resident's underlying problems (Gulpers et al., 2010).
+Most interventions have used educational approaches, aiming to improve nursing staff knowledge and confidence to use alternative measures that target the resident's underlying problems (Gulpers et al., 2010).